osmcode/osmium-tool/man/osmium-getid.md

 slashes (/) or pipe characters (|).

 In an ID file (option **-i**/**--id-file**) each line must start with an ID in the format described above.
+Leading space characters in the line are ignored.
 Lines can optionally contain a space character or a hash sign ('#') after the ID.
 Any characters after that are ignored.
 (This also allows files in OPL format to be read.)
 Empty lines are ignored.

 Note that all objects will be taken from the *OSM-FILE*, the *ID-OSM-FILE* is only used to detect which objects to get.
 This might matter if there are